Notre Dame Rebuild Receives Generous Donations From François-Henri Pinault & Other French Billionaires

 The Frenchman owns a luxury empire, which includes labels like Gucci and Yves Saint Laurent, under the conglomerate Kering.
 In addition, the family also owns “auction house Christie’s, several vineyards, a French soccer club, a theatre in Paris and a luxury yacht and expedition company,” per The Mirror.
 All in all, the Pinault empire is worth an estimated $37.3 billion.

-However, the luxury tycoon is probably most well known for being the husband of Hollywood actress Salma Hayek.
+However, the luxury tycoon is probably best-known for being the husband of Hollywood actress Salma Hayek.
 The two married in 2009 and share an 11-year-old daughter, Valentina.

 Pinault is not the only billionaire to help the cause.
 Bernard Arnault has pledged even more than his business rival, and hopes to contribute 200 million euros.

-Arnault, with an estimated net worth of $90.4 billion, is the third richest man in the world, beating out other tycoons such as Warren Buffet and Mark Zuckerberg, according to CNN.
+Arnault, with an estimated net worth of $90.4 billion, is the third richest man in the world, beating out other tycoons such as Warren Buffett and Mark Zuckerberg, according to CNN.

 The family released a statement on the matter, obtained by Reuters.